 GENERAL INFORMATION ABOUT NEW YORK STATE ADOPTIONS

 - Court adoption records in NYS are sealed.
-No one can see the court records of an adoption including the public, the adoptive parents, the birth parents, or the adopted child.
+No one can see the court records of adoption including the public, the adoptive parents, the birth parents, or the adopted child.
+However, legislation signed in November of 2019 allows adoptees to obtain their pre-adoption birth certificates once they reach the age of 18.

 - Children cannot be sold or bought for adoption (or for any other purpose).
 It is a crime to do so.
 If suspected, the parties will be subject to criminal investigation and prosecution in New York.

-- A NYS adoption must be initiated, and eventually “finalized”, in a Family or Surrogate Court in the county in which the adoptive parents reside.
+- An NYS adoption must be initiated, and eventually “finalized”, in a Family or Surrogate Court in the county in which the adoptive parents reside.

-- The adoption process is initiated by the filing with the court of a petition to adopt.
+- The adoption process is initiated by filing with the court a petition to adopt.

 - Adoptive parents seeking to adopt through private placement are required to obtain certification by the appropriate court, as qualified adoptive parents, prior to taking custody of an adoptive child.
 Part of this process includes criminal background checks and a home study.